mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 #### 3. Take Ownership

-When working on problems, make sure to be clear about next steps, and either follow through or create a ticket to track the work.
+Own the outcomes of your work: When working on problems, requests, and feedback always be clear about next steps, and either drive the resolution or create a ticket to track the work.
+Communicate blindspots and help your teammates understand potential [Brown M&Ms](https://handbook.mattermost.com/company/about-mattermost/mindsets#brown-m-and-ms)

 #### 4. Make Meaningful Connections